 - Establish a collections policy for overdue accounts.

-- Consider outsourcing collections for severely overdue payments.
+- Consider outsourcing collections for severely overdue payments to support your accounts receivable management services.

 5. Adjusting for Bad Debts